MarieHouillon/FACILE-RS-actions/docs/tutorials/03_release_radar.md

 ## GitLab Continuous Integration environment
 1. You need access to a GitLab Runner that can run Docker containers.
 If your project is hosted on [the Helmholtz Codebase GitLab instance](https://codebase.helmholtz.cloud/), you will have access to a suitable shared runner.
 If your project is hosted on GitLab.com, you have access to free runners for a certain amount of minutes per month.
 If not, see [the GitLab docs](https://docs.gitlab.com/runner/install/) for general information on how to set up your own GitLab runner.
-In general, openCARP-CI should also be comatible with GitHub Actions.
+In general, FACILE-RS should also be compatible with GitHub Actions.
 We did not test this yet.
 If you got it running, a merge request extending this documentation would be highly appreciated.

 2. In your GitLab project, go to `Settings` -> `Access Tokens` and create a token with name `release`, role `Maintainer`, scopes `api` and `write_repository`.
 Copy this token to a safe place, we'll need it in the next step.
 3. In your GitLab project, go to `Settings` -> `CI/CD`.
 Create the following variables which you can all [protect and mask](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project) to keep them safe: